Vincent DuffyNews Director

 In addition to his work for WKSU and NPR in Ohio, Vince hosted the weekly television news program NewsNight Akron on PBS 45 & 49.
 His first television documentary, “Sharing Democracy: The Akron/Subotica Partnership”, received the prestigious Telly Award and added Serbia to the growing list of destinations Vince has traveled to cover news.
 Vince also produced and hosted several PBS 45 & 49 specials, political debates and documentaries.

-Duffy has won six national Edward R. Murrow awards for his radio journalism, as well as a Sigma Delta Chi award, a National Headliner award, a national Unity award, many others.
+Duffy has won several national Edward R. Murrow awards for his radio journalism, as well as a Peabody Award, a Sigma Delta Chi award, a National Headliner award, a national Unity award, and many others.

-In 2008 he added Ghana to his list of countries visited to cover news when he covered a University of Michigan delegation led by U of M President Mary Sue Coleman.
+In 2008 he added Ghana to his list of countries visited when he covered a University of Michigan delegation led by U of M President Mary Sue Coleman.

-Along with his obvious love of travel, Vince enjoys skiing, and martial arts.
+Along with his obvious love of travel, Vince enjoys playing piano, photography and martial arts.
 He has second degree black belts in both Tae Kwon Do and Shotokan Karate.

 You can follow Vince on Twitter @vincentduffy